Water Tank in Massachusetts Painted by a Nun is the World’s Largest Piece of Copyrighted Art

 You know when you're driving south of Boston on interstate 93 and you see that huge, white gas tank along the water with the rainbow design painted on it?
-Those gigantic, paintbrush-like strokes in orange, yellow, green, purple, and blue adorning the tank were commissioned, making that a piece of art lovingly called the Rainbow Swash.
-Being 140 feet tall, it's literally the largest piece of copyrighted art on this planet.
+Those gigantic, paintbrush-like strokes in orange, yellow, green, purple, and blue adorning the tank were commissioned, making this piece of art lovingly called the Rainbow Swash.
+Being 140 feet tall, it's literally the largest piece of copyrighted art on the planet.

 Talk about art in open spaces.
-That gas tank is a Boston landmark, and just like the Citgo sign at Fenway Park, is even part of the skyline.
-It may not be in downtown Boston, instead along the south shore in Dorchester, but it's an iconic, well-known, and recognizable part of Boston and its history.
+This gas tank is a Boston landmark, and just like the Citgo sign at Fenway Park, is even part of the skyline.
+It may not be in downtown Boston (rather along the south shore in Dorchester), but it's an iconic, well-known, recognizable part of Boston.

 And the artist?
-A nun, who was commissioned by the then-Boston Gas Company to beautify it.
+A nun, who was commissioned by the then-Boston Gas Company to beautify the monstrosity.
 The controversy?
 Is it a statement against the Vietnam War, or just bright, popping, happy colors to make us smile?

-According to a website dedicated to Sister Corita Kent, her innovative art and approach to design and education drew international acclaim in the 1960s, where her work reflected her concerns about poverty, racism, and war, with messages of peace, happiness, and social justice.
+According to a website dedicated to Sister Corita Kent, her innovative art and approach to design and education drew international acclaim in the 1960s.
+Her work reflected her concerns about poverty, racism, and war, with messages of peace, happiness, and social justice.

 The Boxer Boston says the controversy didn't last long.